chrishunt/rubiks-cube/README.md

 Starting with the **F** face, enter the color of each sticker from top-left to bottom-right.
-You may use any characters you like to describe the color of your cube, but make sure all six colors are uniq.
+You may use any characters you like to describe the color of your cube, but make sure all six colors are unique.
 Whitespace is not important.

 The cube state must be entered in the following order: